vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 ---
 id: supernets-local-deploy-supernet
-title: Deploy a local Supernet (bridge mode)
+title: Deploy a Local Supernet in Bridge Mode
-sidebar_label: Deploy a local Supernet (bridge mode)
+sidebar_label: Deploy in bridge mode
 description: "An introduction to Polygon Supernets."
 keywords:
   - docs